cucumber/cucumber-jvm/core/README.md

 ## Properties, Environment variables, System Options ##

-Cucumber will in order of precedence parse properties from system properties, environment variables and the `cucumber.properties` file.
+Cucumber will in order of precedence parse properties from system properties, environment variables, `@CucumberOptions` and the `cucumber.properties` file.

-Note that options provided by `@CucumberOptions` take precedence over the properties file and CLI arguments take precedence over all.
+Note that the CLI arguments take precedence over all.

 Note that the `cucumber-junit-platform-engine` is provided with properties by the Junit Platform rather than Cucumber.
 See